-Contact persons for specific topics in the SOEP and results can be found under SOEP Research.
+Contact persons for the individual research topics and the research output can be found under SOEP Research.

 Mission